-- Students must have a B (3.0 on a 4.0 scale) grade point average to take dual credit (DC) courses. - Dual credit courses which are taken through a local community college must be pre-approved by the community college, the Mississippi Department of Education, and the school principal. - In establishing students class rank as determined by quality point average (QPA), students will only be allowed to count eight (8) dual credit courses.
+- Students must have a B (3.0 on a 4.0 scale) grade point average to take dual credit (DC) courses. - Dual credit courses which are taken through local colleges must be pre-approved by a college or university, the Mississippi Department of Education, and the school principal. - In establishing students class rank as determined by quality point average (QPA), students will only be allowed to count eight (8) dual credit courses.
+Students may take dual credit courses from a state-accredited institution for QPA purposes.
 If a student has taken more than eight (8) dual credit courses, regardless of where taken, the courses calculated into Quality Point Average (QPA) will be the eight (8) dual credit courses with the highest averages.
-All dual credit courses will count in the grade point average (GPA) calculation. - Only dual credit courses included on the Mississippi Department of Education (MDE) approved course list will count in determining class rank. - Weight of dual credit (DC) courses will be the same weight as Advanced Placement (AP) classes. - Dual credit (DC) courses will award credit based on one (1) high school credit per three (3) credit hour college course successfully completed. - Please see your school counselor regarding classes available for dual credit (DC).
+All dual credit courses will count in the grade point average (GPA) calculation. - Only dual credit courses included on the Mississippi Department of Education (MDE)approved course list will count in determining class rank. - Weight of dual credit (DC) courses will be the same weight as Advanced Placement (AP) classes. - Dual credit (DC) courses will award credit based on one (1) high school credit per three (3) credit hour college course successfully completed. - Please see your school counselor regarding classes available for dual credit (DC).